emissary-ingress/emissary/reference/ambassador-with-aws.md

 - `service.beta.kubernetes.io/aws-load-balancer-ssl-ports`:
     Configures which port the load balancer will be listening for SSL traffic on.
 Defaults to `"*"`.

-    If you want to enabled cleartext redirection, make sure to set this to `"443"` so traffic on port 80 will come in over cleartext.
+    If you want to enable cleartext redirection, make sure to set this to `"443"` so traffic on port 80 will come in over cleartext.

 - `service.beta.kubernetes.io/aws-load-balancer-backend-protocol`:
     Configures the ELB to operate in L4 or L7 mode.
 Can be set to `"tcp"`/`"ssl"` for an L4 listener or `"http"`/`"https"` for an L7 listener.
 Defaults to `"http"` and uses `"https"` if `aws-load-balancer-ssl-cert` is set.